jacobswe/data-science-lectures/README.md

 # data-science-lectures

-Lecture Notes from NYU Business Analytics Club Data Science Intensive
+Archive of Lecture Notes from NYU Business Analytics Club Data Science Intensive

+Can be used as educational reading or for any other purpose